FirebaseExtended/firepad/.github/CONTRIBUTING.md

 - Try out some [examples](../examples/README.md)

-If the official documentation doesn't help, try asking a question on the [Firepad Google Group](https://groups.google.com/forum/#!forum/firepad-io) or one of our other [official support channels](https://firebase.google.com/support/).
+If the official documentation doesn't help, try asking a question on the [Firebase Google Group](https://groups.google.com/forum/#!forum/firebase-talk) or one of our other [official support channels](https://firebase.google.com/support/).

 **Please avoid double posting across multiple channels!**